 The current kernel version is: $(uname -r)

-Parameter and command substitution
+The current directory is: $PWDParameter and command substitution

 Heredoc accepts parameter and command substitutions.
-For example, we’ve already used {user}
+For example, we’ve already used {user} as a parameter substitution in our sftp program.
+Another example is the $date command we just used above.

 Suppress tab indentations

 With heredoc, you can suppress tab indentations.
-This is simply done by adding a -
+This is simply done by adding a - to the redirecting operator:

 cat <<-EOF